 Booking Class Upgrades

-Upgrade awards from paid tickets are available on Singapore Airlines, Silk Air, and Star Alliance.
+Upgrade awards from paid tickets are available on Singapore Airlines and Star Alliance.

 You can only upgrade 1 class of service.
 From economy to premium economy, only expensive Y, B, and E fares may be upgraded; this will generally be a poor award value.